xiyaowong/coc-sumneko-lua/settings.md

 ## `Lua.workspace.library`
 - type: `array`
 - default: `undefined`
 - description:    In addition to the current workspace, which directories will load files from.
+The files in these directories will be treated as externally provided code libraries, and some features (such as renaming fields) will not modify these files.
 ## `Lua.workspace.maxPreload`
 - type: `integer`
 - default: `1000`